-For Reinstatement Cost Assessment purposes, it is recommended that the subjects be insured for a sum of not less than £800,000 (EIGHT HUNDRED THOUSAND POUNDS).
+For Reinstatement Cost Assessment purposes, it is recommended that the subjects be insured for a sum of not less than £390,000 (Three Hundred and Ninety Thousand).
+This figure is the estimate of the cost of rebuilding the premises and bears no direct relationship to current market value.